-Some diseases are contagious - they spread by contact, Infectious diseases spread by infectious agents - bacteria and viruses for instance.
+Some diseases are contagious - they spread by contact between people.
+Infectious diseases spread by infectious agents - bacteria and viruses for instance.
 Contagious diseases are infectious, but not all infectious diseases are contagious.

 Infectious agents are transmitted from person to person in any of a hundred ways: When a sick person sneezes, tiny particles of water are sprayed into the air, where some may enter other people through the mouth or nose.
 Liquids are effective vectors of disease because microorganisms can live in them more readily that on dry surfaces (generally speaking).
 Infectious medical waste is often (not always) wet.
-One job of the waste manager is to keep people (employees, patients, visitors) from becoming infected from the waste while it is in the facility.
+One job of the waste manager is to keep people (employees, patients, visitors) from becoming infected from the waste.

 Microorganisms that cause disease are called pathogens.
 Most microorganisms are not pathogens; they are benign.
 Bacteria are single-cell organisms.
 The cells are similar in many ways to the cells that make up our bodies.
 Some bacteria cause disease.
+Mycobacteria are a genus of bacteria that include pathogens that cause tuberculosis and leprosy.
 Bacteria are susceptible to antibiotics which kill them or stop them from reproducing, and antibiotic materials are widely used in disinfection and sterilization processes.
+Rickettsia are a type of bacteria that live inside cells of other organisms.
 Viruses are clumps of genetic material surrounded by a protein coat.
 They are not truly alive in that they don’t eat or use energy.
 Once viruses get inside other cells, they can hijack the cellular processes and cause replication of themselves.
 This causes disease.
 Viruses are not susceptible to antibiotics, but can be denatured or deactivated by high temperatures or harsh chemicals.

 Mold and mildew are both fungi.
 They are usually not harmful or toxic to people.
 (A few forms of mold are dangerous.)
 Fungi produce spores to reproduce.
 The spores have thick walls and are hardier than most fungi cells.
 When people want to eliminate fungi they concentrate on killing spores.

-Prions are infectious proteins; theu strike fear into the hearts of infection control officers.
-They cause lethal brain diseases, and cannot be eradicated by washing, most chemical disinfectants, or boiling water.
-Scientific American magazine says prions should be in the “Hard-to-Kill Hall of Fame” Like viruses they are not really alive.
+Prions are infectious proteins; they strike fear into the hearts of infection control officers.
+They can cause fatal brain diseases, and cannot be eradicated by washing, most chemical disinfectants, or boiling water.
+Scientific American magazine says prions should be in the “Hard-to-Kill Hall of Fame”.
+Like viruses they are not really alive.
 Much is unknown about how they cause disease.
 If you suspect your waste has prions in it, call in an expert.
 There is evidence that alkaline hydrolysis processes used on animal carcasses eradicate them, but much is not clear.

 Some bacteria also produce spores called endospores.
 These allow the bacterial population to survive changes in the environment - to wait out harsh conditions before coming back to live as regular bacteria.

 Before prions came to the limelight, endospores were considered the hardest pathogens to destroy.
-While heating a material to 150 degrees F for 20 minutes will kill most bacteria and viruses present, endospores can survive.
-This is why autoclaves operate at temperatures of 250 degrees F and higher.
+While heating a material to 150 °F for 20 minutes will kill most bacteria and viruses present, endospores can survive.
+This is why autoclaves operate at temperatures of 250 °F and higher.

 Industrial hygienists and public health pros generally consider these pathogens the hardest to kill, in order from hardest to easiest:

 Hospital-acquired infections (aka nosocomial infections) are a big concern for healthcare facilities.
+The biggest source of possible infection at hospitals and clinics isn't medical waste; it's people (workers, visitors, patients.)
 While many hospitals have infection control personnel on staff, waste managers also get involved when it comes to isolating waste and making sure waste does not pose an undue risk to patients, staff, and visitors.
-See page on nosocomical infections.
+See our page on nosocomical infections.